Training structure

 Faculty of Science

-The expansion of the urban environment is leading to the fragmentation/destruction of natural habitats, conservation problems and a change in the relationship between man and nature.
-However, urban spaces can also be home to significant biodiversity in close proximity to man, which can then be used for conservation, awareness-raising, improving human well-being or even therapeutic purposes.
-It's a tall order to try to work in ecology while denying the existence and consequences of the urban environment and its particularities.
-The aim of this course is to help future ecology professionals find a compromise between urban development and respect for nature.
-Through courses given by a variety of professionals and a field trip to Montpellier, students will discover where (associations, consultancies, local authorities, etc.), with whom and how an ecologist can act in urban ecology.
+The expansion of the urban environment is causing the fragmentation/destruction of natural habitats, conservation problems, and a change in the relationship between humans and nature.
+However, urban areas can also be home to significant biodiversity in close proximity to humans, which can then be used for conservation, awareness-raising, improving human well-being, and even therapeutic purposes.
+It is a challenge to work in ecology while denying the existence and consequences of the urban environment and its particularities.
+The aim of this EU is to help future ecology professionals find compromises between urban development and respect for nature.
+Through courses taught by various professionals and a field trip to Montpellier, students will discover where (associations, consulting firms, local authorities, etc.), with whom, and how an ecologist can work in urban ecology.

 ECTS